alshival/gpt4-Discord-Bot/README.md

   - `!exeggutor`: (Admin) Exeggute raw python code.
 Ask `!fefe` to go over the code or any errors with you.
 - The bot also includes the following slash commands:
   - `/interpreter <message>`: Use the Discord Interpreter to move files around on your PC or raspberry pi, or to generate financial charts.
 Then ask `!fefe` to go over the code with you.
+  - `/fefe_mode`: Fefe can reply to every message or when called.
+If the mode is set to `when called`, she walks into a conversation with a bit of contextual information, e.g. the last 4 messages posted on the discord.
+If the mode is set to `every message`, Fefe will reply to GIFs and Stickers.
   - `/modis_data`: Download the latest MODIS data.
 Ask Fefe or Interpreter to make changes or discuss the code.
   - `/help`: Provides a quick rundown of how to use the app.
   - `/stop_music`: Used to stop music playback in voice channels.